celery/celery/README.rst

 - Python 2.4: Celery series 2.2 or earlier.

-Celery is a project with minimal funding, so we don't support Microsoft Windows.
+Celery is a project with minimal funding, so we don't support Microsoft Windows but it should be working.
 Please don't open any issues related to that platform.

 *Celery* is usually used with a message broker to send and receive messages.